 The Foundation is a Canadian registered charity and is designated as a private foundation under subsection 149.1(1) of the Act.
 The Act requires that a private foundation expend certain amounts each year on its own charitable activities or by way of gifts to other qualified donees (disbursement quota).
-The Foundation received approval from the Canada Revenue Agency for an averaging arrangement with respect to its disbursement quota obligations, representing the sum of its annual disbursement quotas for fiscal years 2007 through 2016 inclusive.
-During 2011, the Foundation obtained a five-year extension of the averaging arrangement, which extended this averaging arrangement up to December 31, 2021.
-As at December 31, 2021, the Foundation has met its disbursement quota requirements under its averaging arrangement having expended amounts on its own charitable activities and/or made gifts to qualified donees on a cumulative basis in excess of its disbursement quota requirements for the 15-year period ending December 31, 2021.
+As at December 31, 2022, the Foundation has met its annual disbursement quota requirements.